+CAUTION . . .
+Shock Hazard

-CAUTION: Shock Hazard Always disconnect power from the Banner device and the guarded machine before making any connections or replacing any component.
-Electrical installation and wiring must be made by qualified personnel and must comply with the NEC (National Electrical Code), ANSI NFPA79 or IEC 60204-1 and -2, and all applicable local standards and codes.
-Use extreme caution to avoid electrical shock at all times.
-Serious bodily injury or death could result.
+Always disconnect all power from the Interface Module, the primary safety device, and all power from the machine being controlled before making any connections or replacing any component.
+Electrical installation and wiring must be made by qualified personnel and must comply with the NEC (National Electrical Code), ANSI NFPA79 or IEC 60204-1, and all applicable local standards and codes.

-WARNING: Safety Categories The level of safety circuit integrity can be greatly impacted by the design and installation of the safety devices and the means of interfacing of those devices.
+The level of safety circuit integrity can be greatly impacted by the design and installation of the safety devices and the means of interfacing of those devices.
 A risk assessment must be performed to determine the appropriate safety circuit integrity level or safety category as described by ISO 13849-1 (EN 954-1) to ensure that the expected risk reduction is achieved and that all relevant regulations and standards are complied with.